Skip to main content

 Please read full details regarding transfer credit on the Transfer Student page.

-The housing application will open on May 15, 2024, at 5:00 pm PST and close on June 10 at 11:59 pm PST.
-Students will access this application through their New Student Portal, which will take them to eRezLife for the first time.
-The housing application is NOT first-come, first-served, but students are encouraged to complete it as soon as possible.
+The housing application will open on June 1 and close on June 15 at 11:59 PM PST.
+Students will access the application through their Admitted Student Portal, which will direct them to eRezLife for the first time.
+While housing in general is not first-come, first-served, single-room preferences are based on availability and the order of form submission, so we encourage students to submit the form as early as possible.

 About You and Roommate Survey